 These images are from Logan's archives taken at a better time in their lives.
 Each inkjet image has been torn into strips and woven or pieced together in an attempt to bring order – no matter how random - to the chaos the disease brought to their lives.

 Logan has spent three years photographing stuff in stores in New York City to show the degree to which consumerism has taken over our lives.
-Individuals are exposed to over 5,000 ads a day and spend more on shoes, handbags and jewelry than higher education.
+Individuals are exposed to over 5,000 ads a day and, as a nation, we spend more on shoes, handbags and jewelry than higher education.